 Can I use my super to buy a farm property?

 Yes, technically there is nothing preventing an SMSF from purchasing a commercial property that is a farm and leasing that property to either a related or unrelated business to operate the farm.

-This is not a simple question and specific advice should be sought before entering any transaction that involves buying a farm through an SMSF.
+This is not a simple question, and specific advice should be sought before entering any transaction that involves buying a farm through an SMSF.

 Can an SMSF purchase overseas property?

 Yes.
 Technically it’s possible for an SMSF to purchase property in a foreign country.
-It’s an alternative strategy compared to buying property with super in Australia.
+It’s an alternative strategy compared to buying a property with super in Australia.

 SMSFs and limited recourse borrowing arrangements are uniquely Australian so if your SMSF needs to borrow to fund the purchase of overseas property, it would have to be a member financed loan (related party LRBA).

-I have assisted a small handful of clients use this strategy and it can be done, but there are a number of additional complexities / situations that need to be overcome:
+I have assisted a small handful of clients use this strategy, and it can be done, but there are a number of additional complexities / situations that need to be overcome:

 - How does the purchase of overseas property fit into the SMSFs investment strategy?